-- The student must formally apply and be accepted into the second program by the end of the second semester of the student's first graduate program, or before the student has completed 50% of the credits required for the first program.
+- The student must formally apply and be accepted into the second program by the end of the second semester of the student’s first graduate program, or before the student has completed 50% of the credits required for the first program.

 - The chairperson of the student’s supervisory committee in each department must also be a member of the other committee.

 - The supervisory committee, the department head(s), and the vice provost of graduate studies must approve the Program of Study for each degree.